 Rooibos is a resilient crop, often having to withstand the frequent droughts of the region.
-In short, the rooibos plant thrives on less water and higher altitudes.
+In short, the rooibos plant thrives on less water and at higher altitudes.

 Many farmers wonder how much longer they can adapt to the evolving weather conditions.

 The best rooibos farmers rotate crops every 4 - 7 years.
-It then takes approximately 1 - 2 years before the soil is ready for a rooibos tree.
+It takes approximately 1 - 2 years before the soil is ready for a rooibos tree.

 Traditional rooibos leaves are harvested by hand and cut into 5 mm pieces.